mt-support/tribe-ext-summary-view/readme.txt

 it also shows multiday events on each day they occur, with notes for starting and ending dates.

 Some important things to note:
-While the Summary view has no settings itself, it is affected by other view settings - such as the limit on events for list views and whether recurring events only show on the first occurrence or for every occurrence.
+While the Summary view has no settings itself, it is affected by other view settings, such as:
+ - the limit on events for list views, and
+ - whether recurring events only show on the first occurrence or for every occurrence.

 == Installation ==